 Due to the fact that upgrading of the allocation status of the RDSS breaches the existing regulatory relation between the RDSS and the radiolocation service in Region 1 (see No. 5.399) and in Region 3 (see Table of frequency allocations), further consideration is needed in order to keep the current status for Region 3 and for the countries using Radiolocation in Region 1.
 In this case RLS protection would be provided by keeping the existing regulatory relation between RDSS and RLS in Region 1 subject to No. 5.399 and by extending No. 5.399 provisions to Region 3.
 CEPT might consider the fact that some administrations of Region 3 might also want to be included in No. 5.399 for the protection of RLS on their territory.

 One of the options in the current CPM text proposes a 4 dB relaxation in the current threshold coordination trigger level for MSS (-126dBW/m²/MHz).
-However, currently no studies have been provided to assess the feasibility of such relaxation, in relation with the existing services.
-Therefore some CEPT administrations propose to keep the coordination threshold for MSS unchanged.
-An action has been taken to determine whether CEPT can support this relaxation or not.
+However, currently not all studies have been provided to assess the feasibility of such relaxation, in relation with the existing services.

+CEPT believes that no change is required to the MSS coordination threshold.
+However, to reduce the slight degradation of Globalstar C/N, CEPT may be opened to discuss a limited increase of the MSS threshold provided that not more than 3dB difference between the RDSS and the MSS coordination threshold are introduced in the Appendix 5 of the RR.
+Some CEPT members are concerned that the impact of higher MSS levels on the radiolocation service operating in their countries has not been fully assessed and reserve their positions.

-As changes to the RR are not retroactive unless explicitly defined, the CEPT proposals will have no impact on existing RDSS systems in Region 3 or those already submitted to the ITU.
+As changes to the RR are not retroactive unless explicitly defined, the CEPT proposals will have no impact on existing RDSS systems in Region 3 or those already notified to the ITU.

 List of relevant documents